sakethsusarla/fixed-height-web-app/README.md

 }
 ```

 Voila!
 Our layout is dynamic now.
-If we changed to portrait mode, our page would like this (and there's no scroll bar!),
+If we changed to portrait mode, our page would look like this (and there's no scroll bar!),

 <img src="./src/assets/fixed-height-web-app-portrait-screenshot.png" style="max-height: 400px;" />